de3sw2aq1/fiction-scraper/README.md

 ## Installation

-First [install poetry], then from this directory just run:
+First [install Poetry] and [Pandoc], then from this directory just run:

 ```
 $ poetry install